ianstormtaylor/slate/docs/api/nodes/editor.md

 #### `Editor.addMark(editor: Editor, key: string, value: any) => void`

-Add a custom property to the leaf text nodes in the current selection.
+Add a custom property to the leaf text nodes and any nodes that `editor.markableVoid()` allows in the current selection.

 If the selection is currently collapsed, the marks will be added to the `editor.marks` property instead, and applied when text is inserted next.